Chapter 3 Frequencies and Basic Graphs

 There are a couple of key takeaway points from this table.
 First, there is very little support for decreasing spending on federal programs to aid the poor and a lot of support for increasing spending.
 Only about 10% of all respondents (combining the two “Decreased” categories) favor cutting spending on these programs, compared to just over 50% (combining the two “Increased” categories) who favor increasing spending.
 Second, the single most popular response is to leave spending levels as they are (39%).
 Bottom line, there is not much support in these data for cutting spending on programs for the poor.

 There are some things to notice about this interpretation.
 First, I didn’t get too bogged down in comparing all of the reported proportions.
 If you are presenting information like this, the audience (e.g., your professor, classmates, boss, or client) is less interested in the minutia of the table than the general pattern.
-Second, while focusing on the general patterns, I did provide some specifics.
+Second, while focusing on the general patterns, I did provide a few specifics.
 For instance, instead of just saying “There is very little support for cutting spending,” I included specific information about the percent who favored and opposed spending and who wanted it kept the same, but without getting too bogged down in details.
-Finally, you will note that I referred to percentages rather than proportions, even though the table reports proportions.
+Finally, I referred to percentages rather than proportions, even though the table reports proportions.
 This is really just a personal preference, and in most cases it is okay to do this.
 Just make sure you are consistent within a given discussion.

 Okay, so we have the raw frequencies and the proportions, but note that we have to use two different tables to get this information, and those tables are not exactly “presentation ready.”
-It seems like a somewhat labor-intensive process to get just this far.
 Fear not, for there are a couple of alternatives that save steps in the process and still provide all the information you need in a single table.
-The first alternative is the freq command, which is provided in the descr package, a package that provides several tools for doing descriptive analysis.
-Here’s what you need to do:
+The first alternative is the freq

 PRE: SUMMARY: Federal Budget Spending: aid to the poor